BUXTEHUDE AND HIS COPENHAGEN CONNECTIONS

 4. Weckmann: Toccata in A minor

-"With our choice of works for this release, we have tried to provide a glimpse into the richness of music from the Baltic Sea region in the second half of the 17th century.
-The so-called Early Baroque is generally overshadowed by both the Baroque revival in Northern Italy around 1600 and the peak of the style over a hundred years later with the great German masters Telemann, Handel and Bach.
-As our selection of works confirms, 17th-century music is a difficult thing to define.
-It is a period of fearless innovation and bubbling creativity, characterized by formal experimentation that only developed into fixed conventions and a higher degree of conformity with the next generation of composers.
-It is in the early Baroque that the elements we now consider defining Baroque music are developed and consolidated.
-As such, the music of this period is both concretely and figuratively the very center of the Baroque.
+“In selecting the works for this recording, we have sought to offer a glimpse into the richness of the music from the Baltic Sea region during the second half of the 17th century.
+The so-called early Baroque generally stands in the shadow of both the Baroque breakthrough in Northern Italy around 1600 and the style’s high point some hundred years later with the great German masters Telemann, Handel Bach.
+As our selection of works confirms, 17th-century music is indeed a difficult concept to define.
+It is a period marked by fearless innovation and effervescent creativity, characterized by formal experimentation that only with the following generation of composers developed into fixed conventions and a higher degree of conformity.
+It is in the early Baroque that the elements we today regard as defining Baroque music are developed and consolidated.
+As such, the music of this period is, both literally and figuratively, the very heart of the Baroque.

 Jakob Bloch Jespersen